-Each year in the beginning of June, millions of students take the gaokao, China's National College Entrance Examination.
-This week, more than 10 million took the exam across China.
+Each year as classes wind down, millions of students take the gaokao, China’s National College Entrance Examination.
+This week, more than 10 million are expected to take exam across China.

 The lone criterion for admission into Chinese universities, the gaokao is a high-stakes exam on which students’ entire future depends.